linusjf/RIAY/README.md

 1. **Praying the Full Rosary:** The culmination of the program, focusing on receiving the graces of the full Rosary.

 **Concluding Ritual:** The daily practice concludes with a structured sequence: the Sign of the Cross, the Our Father, three Hail Marys, the Glory Be, and another Sign of the Cross.
 This provides a consistent framework for ending the prayer time.
-The emphasis on expressing love to Jesus and Mary reinforces the relational aspect of prayer.\_🏽
+The emphasis on expressing love to Jesus and Mary reinforces the relational aspect of prayer.

 #### January 02,2025